bookofproofs/bookofproofs.github.io/_sources/history/18th-century/gauss.md

 * Gauss and Weber achieved much in their six years together.
 * However, this was just an enjoyable pastime for Gauss.
 * The Magnetischer Verein Ⓣ(Magnetic Society) and its journal were founded, and the atlas of geomagnetism was published, while Gauss and Weber's own journal in which their results were published ran from 1836 to 1841.
-* In 1837, Weber was forced to leave Göttingen when he became involved in a political dispute and, from this time, Gauss's activity gradually decreased.
 * Gauss spent the years from 1845 to 1851 updating the Göttingen University widow's fund.
 * Two of Gauss's last doctoral students were Moritz Cantor and Dedekind.
 * Gauss presented his golden jubilee lecture in 1849, fifty years after his diploma had been granted by Helmstedt University.